 The ERASMUS+ programme, which stands for EuRopean community Action Scheme for the Mobility of University Students, was originally established as the SOCRATES programme in 1987.
 It has proved to be one of the most successful projects of the European Union and now offers a wider range of opportunities under the new ERASMUS+ programme.
 The main aim of the ERASMUS+ programme is to improve students' skills and ultimately their employability as well as to support the modernisation of education and training systems across Europe.

-The University’s links with 275 partner institutions in 26 EU countries ensures that students can choose from a wide range of possibilities.
+The University’s links with 300 partner institutions in 30 EU countries ensures that students can choose from a wide range of possibilities.
 Most Humanities degrees include an integrated Erasmus academic placement.
 Other degrees offer an Erasmus exchange in place of a Cooperative Education placement.
 A grant is paid for study within Europe.
-This grant does not affect any other grant funding, for example, the SUSI grant (Please contact our office for further advice on this).
+This grant should not affect any other grant funding, for example, the SUSI grant (Please contact our office for further advice on this).

 Benefits of ERASMUS+

 ERASMUS+ provides a unique opportunity to study at another European institution for a semester or full year.
 Each year, over 450 UL students study abroad at European partner institutions.
 The semester abroad is approved and academically recognised as part of the student's degree programme at UL.Taking part in an ERASMUS+ exchange can be one of the greatest experiences in a student’s academic career.
 The benefits of the ERASMUS+ exchange programme can be:

 - academic: students have the opportunity to improve language competence, follow courses that are not available in UL or conduct research in a specific field.